ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/operations/_index.md

 From here on the Docker enviromment will make sure Butler SOS is always running, including restarting it if it for some reason stops, when server reboots etc.

 {{< /tab >}}
+{{< tab header="Pre-built, standalone binaries" >}}
+Starting Butler SOS using the pre-built binaries could look like this on Windows:

+    d:
+    cd \node\butler-sos
+    butler-sos.exe --configfile butler-sos-prod.yaml --loglevel info

+It is of course also possible to put those commands in a command file (.bat on Windows, .sh etc on other platforms) file and execute that file instead.

+As Butler SOS is the kind of service that (probably) should always be running on a server, it makes sense running it as a Windows service (or similar mechanism in Linix).

+On Windows you can use the excellent Nssm tool (https://nssm.cc) to achieve this, with all the benefits that follow (the service can be monitored using operations tools, automatic restarts etc).

+On Linux both PM2 (https://github.com/Unitech/pm2) and Forever (https://github.com/foreverjs/forever) have been successfully tested with Butler SOS.

+{{< /tab >}}
 {{< tab header="Native Node.js" >}}
 Starting Butler SOS as a Node.js on Windows could look like this: